bartbartelds/obsidian-writing/_work/0 Prologue.md

 "Tic toc, killer."
 Phi scowls.
 "Don't appreciate that, none of it."
-In the static that follows, she was su
+In the static that follows, she was sure she could hear him smirking.
+She shakes her head, ridding herself of cobwebs, grime and fleeting frustration.
+Controlling her breath, she begins to force her heart rate down, as her left index finger cradles the trigger.
+She flicks off the safety with her thumb and mentally steps forward into the projected reality of the rifle.